TelRich/Gmail_Scrapping_for_Bank_Transactions/README.md

 ## Scrapping Bank Transaction Alert for Monthly Analysis

-Everytime a transaction is carried out on my bank account, a mail is sent to my Gmail.
-This mail comes with a transaction summary which includes A/C number, account name, description, reference number, transaction branch, transaction date, value date and available balance.
+Everytime a transaction is carried out with my bank account, a mail is sent to my Gmail.
+This mail comes with a transaction summary which includes account number, account name, description, reference number, transaction branch, transaction date, value date and available balance.
 As an individual, I would love to view my whole transaction details from a dashboard, for instance, through Microsoft Power BI mobile app.

-The aim of this project is to use the gmail api to access and extract few parameters from the transaction summary, then save it as an excel file.
+The aim of this project is to use the gmail api to access and extract few parameters from the transaction summary, then save it as a file.
 This file will then be used for visualization on Microsoft Power BI.

 ## Modules Used
 > Gmail API
 >
 > Base64
 >
->BeautifulSoup
+> BeautifulSoup
 >
 > Regular Expression
 >
 > Pandas

-## Summary
+## Summary Of Function
 I wrote a function that has three parameters, maximum result, convert to excel and convert to csv.
 Whhen called, the function produce a dataframe of transactions corresponding to the given argument.
 Below is the definition and body contents of the function.

 * `maxResult`: This denotes the number of transaction to be extracted.
 Default is 50.